MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-benefits-management-aca-reports.md

 ## View ACA coverage information

-You can use the **Worker Affordable Care coverage** page to see which employees are assigned to each coverage group, which employees don’t need to be included on a report, and which employees are unassigned.
+You can use the **Worker Affordable Care coverage** page to see:

+- Employees assigned to each coverage group
+- Employees you don’t need to include on a report
+- Unassigned employees

 1. In the **Benefits management** workspace, select **Worker Affordable Care coverage**.